icon-arrow-left Microservices: Brownfield: Transactions

 When moving from a monolithic system to a micro-service architectured system, we need a different approach when dealing with transactions.

-NOTIFICATION: These notes are published for educational purposes.
-Using these notes is under your own responsibility and risk.
-These notes are given ‘as is’.
-I do not take responsibilities for how you use them.
+NOTIFICATION: These examples are provided for educational purposes.
+The use of this code and/or information is under your own responsibility and risk.
+The information and/or code is given ‘as is’.
+I do not take responsibilities of how they are used.

 In the symmetric encryption, the same key (normally a single-key) is used to perform the encryption and decryption of the ciphertext.

 Symmetric Cipher Model: This model is performed by performing transformations and substitutions on the plaintext.
 A secret key, independent from the plaintext and the algorithm, is used to cipher the plaintext.
 After, the ciphertext plus the secret key is used with the decryption algorithm to obtain the original plaintext.